Medical treatment travel

 - Status indians, members of the Armed Forces, the RCMP and federal government employees, their spouses or dependants, are covered under other Federal or Yukon Acts.

 Your “Application for Medical Travel” must be certified by a practitioner licensed in the Yukon and forwarded to the Medical Travel Program for approval.
-Practitioners include Yukon physicians and nurse practitioners in communities with no resident physicial.
+Practitioners include Yukon physicians and nurse practitioners in communities with no resident physician.

 Travel to out-of-territory centres requires the prior approval of the Chief Medical Officer of Health in addition to the Yukon medical practitioner's certification.